 - Things to Avoid with Professional Security Camera Systems: 20% 20%

 Here is your final checklist of things to avoid if you want a professional video surveillance system and don’t want to be fooled by a polished DIY consumer system:

 Avoid fixed focal board mount lenses for all camera locations

 Avoid embedded DVR systems

 Avoid brands with known cyber vulnerabilities

 Avoid proprietary software and systems

-Umbrella Technologies have been in the security industry for more than 20 years.
+Umbrella Technologies has been in the security industry for more than 20 years.
 We have the expert knowledge to guide you on the right track.
-If you are planning to install security cameras for your business, we have you covered with the best solution that fits your requirement and budget.
+If you plan to install security cameras for your business, we have you covered with the best solution that fits your requirement and budget.
 Contact us Today!